tharaka-perera/mini-pos/README.md

 Mini Point of Sale system for restaurants.

-Deployed web applicartion is availble on [cake-mini-pos.herokuapp.com](https://cake-mini-pos.herokuapp.com/)
+The deployed web application is available on [cake-mini-pos.herokuapp.com](https://cake-mini-pos.herokuapp.com/)

 ## Quick Overview

+Currently there are two branches of the project are maintained, <br>

+ - _`master`_ for the deployment (production)
+ - _`develop`_ containing source code under development

+The default is set to _`develop`_.
+It is recommended to clone the develop branch to make sure you receive most recent updates to the source code.

-In dedployed version of the app, signin option is disabled on UI (although it is available with API).<br>
+In the deployed version of the app, sign in option is disabled on UI in order to avoid spamming (although it is available over API).<br>
-Use following credentials to login
+Use following credentials to login.

-_Email:`test@test.com`_
+_Email:`test@test.com`_ <br>
 _Password:`test`_

 To run a local version of the web app, clone the repository and run following commands at root of the repository.<br>